 | DAM | Digital assets: photos, videos, brand assets, creative files | All stages | Creative, Marketing, Sales |

-The practical rule: if you’re asking “what should we build and how?” — that’s PLM territory.
-If you’re asking “how many units did we sell and at what margin?” — that’s ERP territory.
+In practice: if you’re asking “what should we build and how?”, that’s PLM territory.
+Meanwhile, if you’re asking “how many units did we sell and at what margin?”, that’s ERP territory.

-Fashion PLM and ERP serve distinct functions in apparel operations: PLM governs product development from concept to pre-production, while ERP manages execution, inventory, and finance from production through delivery.
-According to Panorama Consulting (2024), 73% of fashion companies using ERP deploy a separate PLM system — confirming they’re complementary, not interchangeable tools.
+Fashion PLM and ERP serve distinct functions: PLM governs development from concept to pre-production, while ERP manages execution and finance from production through delivery.
+Notably, 73% of fashion companies using ERP also deploy a separate PLM system (Panorama Consulting, 2024), confirming they’re complementary, not interchangeable.

-A production-ready fashion PLM platform must include at minimum eight core capabilities.
-Without these, you’re not getting a PLM — you’re getting an expensive project management tool with a fashion coat of paint.
-According to a 2026 buyer survey, tech pack management and supplier portal access are the two features buyers evaluate first.
+A production-ready fashion PLM software platform must include at least eight core capabilities.
+Otherwise, you’re not getting a PLM, just an expensive project management tool with a fashion coat of paint.
+Notably, a 2026 buyer survey found that tech pack management and supplier portal access are the two features buyers evaluate first.

 8 Must-Have Features